grisu/gricli/src/main/resources/help/commands/run.md

     script	: The plain text file containing commands.

-A specific file extention (.txt, .xyz) is not required for the filename and you may use the '#' character to ignore lines in the script.
+A specific file extension (.txt, .xyz) is not required for the filename and you may use the '#' character to ignore lines in the script.

 Example script: